The Checkmark Protocol

-In a 6.042 class, an important goal is to write on the team whiteboard "of course" solutions to class problems.
-Think of a very capable classmate (800 on her Math SAT) at a neighboring table who normally solves the class problems quickly but just didn't how to solve this problem.
+In a 6.042 class, an important goal is to write on the team whiteboard an "of course" solution to some class problems.
+Think of a very capable classmate (800 on her Math SAT) at a neighboring table who just didn't how to solve this problem.
 Without explanation by anyone on your team, she should be able to glance at your team's white board solution and say "Of course."

 When everyone on the team feels the answer written on the team whiteboard meets this standard, a designated team member should put a check mark next to it on the team white board.
-Before check marking an answer, the team member should make sure every team member has individually signalled "thumbs up" indicating that they now feel they "own" the solution on the board and are ready to defend it if challenged by their team Coach.
+Before check marking an answer, the team member should make sure every other team member has individually signalled "thumbs up" indicating that they now feel they "own" the solution on the board and are ready to defend it if challenged.
 A problem should not be checkmarked until each team member has given thumbs up.

 If a student remains unsure about a team solution after a reasonable time of going over it with their teammates, the team should move on.
 Students whose doubts remain unresolved will get full credit for class participation, but they must send a prompt followup email to their Coach confirming that they have read the posted problem solution and indicating what, if anything, they still find confusing.

 After a team answer is checkmarked, the team Coach will review the answer, offer feedback, and/or ask individual team members to defend the answer.
 The Coach will not ask for an explanation from a student who has indicated continued doubts, though they may ask for a brief indication of where the student got lost in trying to understand the team solution.

 The whole checkmark protocol is designed so team members can more effectively help each other learn the class material.

 Grades for Class Participation